vulinh64/vulinh64.github.io/blog/2026-01-01-new-year-special-java-pass-by-value.md

 slug: new-year-special-java-pass-by-value
 title: (A New Year Special Story) Java Is Pass-by-Value, No Exceptions
 authors: [ vulinh64 ]
-tags: [ java, spring boot, docker ]
+tags: [ java ]
-description: Embrace Zen spirit!
+description: No other way around!
 ---

 import YoutubePlayer from '@site/src/components/YoutubePlayer/YoutubePlayer';